Strength of Materials Questions and Answers – Hooke’s Law

 Answer: d

-Explanation: On the stress strain curve, on the elastic point the stress of a material takes place more quickly.
+Explanation: On the stress strain curve, on the yielding point, the extension of a material takes place more quickly.

 7. Which of these is a non-hoookean material?